jnch009/jnch009smartbrain/README.md

 2. In this file you have to create the following environment variables:
   * DB_PASS (This can be whatever value you want it to be, **AS LONG AS** it matches POSTGRES_PASSWORD)
   * POSTGRES_PASSWORD (This can be whatever value you want it to be, **AS LONG AS** it matches DB_PASS)
+     #### Important note about the passwords, you must remember it otherwise you won't be able to perform any database operations (ie. sign in, registration, etc...) because there is a volume that will persist the data.
+Because of this persistence, the password is also persisted.
+If you forget the password, you can either update the volume name or perform this hackaround https://www.postgresqltutorial.com/postgresql-reset-password/.
+If you know the password but want to change it, then you can simply issue an ALTER USER command.

   * JWT_SECRET (This can be whatever you want it to be.
 It is required in order to sign the JWT)
   * REACT_APP_CLARIFAI_API (You will need to create an account on clarifai as well as a new application and use that API key here.
 The application name/info does not matter, you just need the API key.)
 3. When that is done, simply run the command *docker-compose -f docker-compose.yml up -d* from the top level folder to spin up the containers!
 To stop the containers, simply issue the command *docker-compose down*.